Assembly line worker integration and balancing problem: Mathematical models

 subject to

 where:

 $ $ The objective function minimizes the index associated with the last station (the one that executes the fictitious last task $q$).
-In association with constraints (\ref{eq:ALWIBP1-3}) which state that all disabled workers are assigned, this objective function minimizes the number of conventional workers used in the line.
-Constraints (\ref{eq:ALWIBP1-4}) garantee that each workstation receives at most one (disabled) worker.
+In association with constraints (\ref{eq:ALWIBP1-3}) which state that all disabled workers are assigned, this objective function minimizes the number of ``conventional'' workers used in the line.
+Constraints (\ref{eq:ALWIBP1-4}) guarantee that each workstation receives at most one (disabled) worker.
+This is a fair assumption in many practical situations even for lines solely with ``conventional'' workers.
+In the case of workers with disabilities, this fact gains in importance since these workers might have special constraints which might force that the workstation be modified accordingly.
 Constraints (\ref{eq:ALWIBP1-2}) ensure that all tasks are assigned, while constraints (\ref{eq:ALWIBP1-5}) guarantee that the precedence relations are respected.
-These inequalities were proposed by \cite{ritt13comparison} which analysed several versions of precedence constraints and concluded that constraints (\ref{eq:ALWIBP1-5}) presented better theoretical and practical results.
+These inequalities were proposed by \cite{ritt2013improved} which analyzed several versions of precedence constraints and concluded that constraints (\ref{eq:ALWIBP1-5}) presented better theoretical and practical results.

 Constraints (\ref{eq:ALWIBP1-6}) and (\ref{eq:ALWIBP1-7}) ensure that the cycle time is respected at stations without and with disabled workers, respectively.
 Constant $L_w$ must be sufficiently large to deactivate these last constraints if $y_{sw}=0$.
 Therefore, we take $L_w=\sum_{i \in N\setminus I_w} |t_{wi}-t_i|$.
-This expression assumes the maximum additional time that a disabled worker $w$ spends at a station in comparison to a conventional worker (this would be the additional time needed for the execution of all feasible tasks).
+This expression assumes the maximum additional time that a disabled worker $w$ spends at a station in comparison to a conventional worker (this would be the additional time needed for the execution of all worker-feasible tasks).
+Also, we highlight that even though a workstation must have only a single worker, this set of constraints allow that more than one task can be assigned to the same station.

 Finally, constraints (\ref{eq:ALWIBP1-8}) and (\ref{eq:ALWIBP1-9}) guarantee that disabled workers are not assigned to tasks which they are not able to execute and that they execute at least one task, respectively.